Records of the Cambridge Plant and Garden Club, 1889-2012

 The Cambridge Plant Club, originally named the Floricultural Society, was founded in 1889 and was one of the earliest garden clubs formed in the United States.
 It was intended to be a club for women with an interest in the serious study of horticulture.
 In the early 1900s, the Plant Club's objectives began to go beyond the care and study of gardens and house plants, to participation in civic planting and landscaping projects in Cambridge, Massachusetts, and horticultural exhibitions.
 The Cambridge Garden Club (founded in 1938) followed the Cambridge Plant Club in these endeavors, including in joint projects.
 In 1966 the Cambridge Plant Club merged with the Cambridge Garden Club to form the Cambridge Plant and Garden Club.
 The merger of the two clubs further expanded and action on behalf of local and global environmental concerns.

 The club was accepted for membership in The Garden Club of America in 1968 and is affiliated with the Garden Club Federation of Massachusetts.
-One of its past presidents was the landscape architect Lois Lilley Howe.
+One of its past presidents was architect Lois Lilley Howe.

 The club has received awards for its many urban beautification projects, including two awards from the Garden Club Federation of Massachusetts (1952 and 1984), the Sears Roebuck award (1967), and the Founders Fund Award of The Garden Club of America (1980) for planting and restoration at Fresh Pond Reservation.
 The club's civic contributions were formally recognized by the City of Cambridge and the Massachusetts State Senate in 1989 on the occasion of the club's centennial.